msimonides/homerplayer2/index.markdown

 ### Kiosk installation steps

 **The following procedure requires wiping out all data from your device.
-ALL DATA, ACCOUNTS, INSTALLED APPS.** This is what you want to do for a single-app device, right?
+ALL DATA, ACCOUNTS, INSTALLED APPS.** This is what you want to do for a single-app device.

 Please read the instructions to the end before starting the procedure.